Stephanie Okereke Linus

-Early life
+Early life and education

 Stephanie Okereke was born in Ngor Okpala, Imo State.
 She is the sixth child of Mary and Chima Okereke's eight children.
-She completed her primary & secondary education in Delta State.
-She studied at the University of Calabar, in Cross River State, where she graduated with a degree in English and Literary Studies.
+She completed her primary and secondary education in Delta State.
+She studied at the University of Calabar in Cross River State, where she graduated with a degree in English and Literary Studies.

 Career

 While she was still a teenager in the year 1997, she starred in two Nollywood movies; Compromise 2 and Waterloo.
 During the 2002 Most Beautiful Girl in Nigeria beauty pageant, Okereke reached 3rd place.
 A year later in 2003, Okereke won two awards, out of the eight nominations she received, at the 2003 Reel Awards for 'Best Actress - English' and 'Best Actress of the year 2003'.
 After graduating from the New York Film Academy in 2007, Okereke released the movie Through the Glass in which she served as director, scriptwriter, producer and actress.
 The film received an Africa Movie Academy Award nomination for Best Screenplay in 2009.
-In 2014, she released another movie, Dry and again served as a director, scriptwriter, producer, and actress which won many awards including 12th Africa Movie Academy Awards and 2016 Africa Magic Viewers Choice Awards best movie overall movie with the prize of a brand new car.
+In 2014, she released another movie, Dry and again served as a director, scriptwriter, producer and actress which won many awards including 12th Africa Movie Academy Awards and 2016 Africa Magic Viewers' Choice Awards best movie overall movie with the prize of a brand new car.
 Okereke has starred in over 90 movies.

+In March 2017 she was appointed as a Regional Ambassador for the UNFPA, and she held this position until 2020.

 In March 2021, as part of her campaign against gender-based violence on the female folk, the actress released two short movies (which she produced) titled The Student and Bad Police.

+In 2024 she was awarded the Lennox K. Black International Prize for Excellence in Medicine by Thomas Jefferson University.

 Personal life

-In April 2005, on her way to the African Movie Academy Awards held in Yenagoa, Bayelsa State, Nigeria.
+In April 2005, on her way to the Africa Movie Academy Awards held in Yenagoa, Bayelsa State, Nigeria.
 Okereke was involved in a serious car accident that left her with burns all over and a broken leg.

-In April 2012 Okereke married Linus Idahosa in Paris, France, at a private wedding ceremony that was attended by members of her family and scores of Nollywood actresses and actors.
+In April 2012, Okereke married Linus Idahosa in Paris, France at a private wedding ceremony that was attended by members of her family and scores of Nollywood actresses and actors.
 Their first son Maxwell Enosata Linus was born in October 2015.
-They welcomed their second son in May, 2022, seven years after their first son.
+They welcomed their second son in May 2022, seven years after their first son.

+Okereke and her husband celebrated their 13th Anniversary on 19 April 2024.